Driveiei/Skerby-Game/README.md

   ## Contributors
    - Kornphon Noiprasert (6010545021)
    - Thanaphon Kaewjam (6010545781)

-   'Note**' This project created by two students in Software and Knowledge Engineering program, which this application is final project as part of Programming 1 course for first semester of Kasetsart University.
+  'Note' This project created by two students in Software and Knowledge Engineering program, which this application is final project as part of Programming 1 course for first semester of Kasetsart University.